Sears Wish Book: Sears, Roebuck & Co.

-Sears Holdings, the owner of Sears And Kmart, announced that they would be bring back Sears Wish Book in 2017 both online, mobile, and print editions.
+Sears Holdings, the owner of Sears and Kmart, announced that they would be bringing back the Sears Wish Book in 2017 both online, mobile, and print editions.
 This edition is only 120 pages and closely resembles the Wish Books from 2007.

 Sears Canada

 Sears Canada distributed big-book catalogues, including the Wish Book, until the company's dissolution in 2018.